RufusMbugua/MOH_Fortification/README.txt

-Uses doctrine and codeigniter.
+Built on doctrine and codeigniter.
 Authors:
 1. @Mutono
 2. @Rufus
-3 @Adams
+3. @Adams
-mmmmmmmmm
-mnmnmcvnmvnmcnmkcmkbkbmdkl